-None of us can listen to the news in these days without feeling a pang of sadness, anger and helplessness.
+None of us can listen to the news these days without feeling a pang of sadness, anger and helplessness.
 We are getting numb to the death toll due to school shootings, high rise fires, volcano eruptions, wars and suicide bombers.
 We see our fellow men saying and doing things that leave us bewildered.
 We wonder, "How could he or she do such a thing?"
 Society seems to be going "off the rails" and we don't want to go off with it.

-And while we ourselves haven't murdered anyone or blown up a train station, we have said and done plenty that has hurt our wife or a colleague at work.
+And while we ourselves haven't murdered anyone or blown up a train station, we have said and done plenty that has hurt our wives or a colleague at work.
 We have besetting sins that we can't seem to stop although we keep trying.
 If we're honest, all of us feel that we're not what we were meant to be or want to be.
 We say and do things that leave us wondering, "Why did I do that?"
 We want to do the right thing by others but so often we do the very opposite.Something seems desperately wrong with mankind but nobody seems to know how to change the situation.

-There was a man called Paul who wrote many of the letters of the New Testament.
+There was a man called Paul who wrote many of the letters in the New Testament.
 He faced the same thoughts and feelings as we do with maybe even more frustration because he believed in God and really wanted to live a life that pleased God.

 Here is what he wrote: "I have discovered this principle of life -- that when I want to do what is right, I inevitably do what is wrong.
 I love God's law with all my heart.
 But there is another power within me that is at war with my mind.
 This power makes me a slave to the sin that is still within me.
 Oh what a miserable person I am!
 WHO will free me from this life that is dominated by sin and death?"
-Romans 7:21-24 NLT
+Romans 7:21-24

 Paul found that his answer was in a person, not a program of reform.
 He goes on to say, "Thank God!
 The answer is in Jesus Christ our Lord."
 Romans 7:25a

 God's desire and plan is that each of his children would be reconciled to Him and at peace with Him.
 Since man was first created, he has chosen to live by his own knowledge of good and evil, rather than God's infinite wisdom.
-This has resulted in every one of us inheriting a sin nature from our parents and all of us doing what is right in our own eyes.
+This has resulted in every one of us inheriting a carnal nature from our parents and all of us doing what is right in our own eyes.

 But God wants to restore us to the way he originally made us: His own Spirit indwelling our spirit so that we can live in partnership with Him, fulfilling the purpose we were made for.

-Living independent from God is the way all of us have chosen to live -- even those who claim to believe in Him.
+Living independent of God is the way all of us have chosen to live -- even those who claim to believe in Him.
 The prophet Isaiah gives us this vivid picture of man: "All we like sheep have gone astray, we have turned everyone to his own way...."
 Isaiah 53:6a

-The sin nature that we inherit from our parents is what keeps us separated from God.
+The carnal nature that we inherit from our parents is what keeps us separated from God.
 Sin is knowing what is right to do but then not doing it.
 (James 4:17).
 We sin because it's just our nature to do so.
 We can't do anything else -- proved by the fact that children naturally know how to be naughty but must be taught and disciplined to be good.

 The only way we can be restored to God's original purpose for us is because God opened the way for that to happen.
 He came down to earth in the form of a man -- his only begotten Son Jesus -- while still retaining his nature as God.
 Jesus came to reestablish the Kingdom of God --- or God's rule over our hearts.